spcourse/python/en/efficiency/10 efficiency.md

 A general rule for efficiency is that it becomes more important as the data you are working with gets larger.
 If you have to process millions of data points, then inefficient code might have you waiting for the results for a long time, or worse, make your solution infeasible altogether.
-In science we often work with large data sets, so studying the fundamentals of efficient code for any size of input will prove to be a useful tool.
+In science, we often work with large data sets, so studying the fundamentals of efficient code for any size of input will prove to be a useful tool.

 In computer science, efficiency is usually expressed by the relationship between the computation time of a piece of code and the size of its input.
-If there is more data for a piece code to process, then logically the computation will take longer, but how much longer exactly, determines how efficient the code is.
+If there is more data for a piece of code to process, then logically the computation will take longer, but how much longer exactly determines how efficient the code is.
 Let's take the simple function below as an example

 	def sum_list(inputs):